Skip to main content

 Rungroch Sungthong: Chulalongkorn University, Thailand

 New Content ItemWith the growing human population, increasing demand for food, and the global impact of climate change, the development and adoption of sustainable agricultural practices are critical to ensure a healthy and sustainable future of mankind.
 Moving towards eco-sustainable societies has led the research community to seek for innovative approaches to sustainably increase agricultural production and resilience.
-In support of UN Sustainable Development Goals "To end hunger, achieve food security and improved nutrition and promote sustainable agriculture" (SDG2) and “To protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss” (SDG15), the editors of BMC Plant Biology announce the launch and call for research articles on "Sustainable Agriculture".
-This collection seeks research contributions on various aspects of Sustainable Agriculture, providing insights into the environmental, social and economic factors that affect sustainable agricultural practices and their management.
+In support of UN Sustainable Development Goals "To end hunger, achieve food security and improved nutrition and promote sustainable agriculture" (SDG2) and “To protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss” (SDG15), the editors of BMC Plant Biology highlights articles on "Sustainable Agriculture".
+This collection presents research contributions on various aspects of Sustainable Agriculture, providing insights into the environmental, social and economic factors that affect sustainable agricultural practices and their management.

 Meet the Guest Editors